Part 8: Invasions

 }

-This causes every invading cohort to retreat, e.g. after a certain time or condition met.
-You can use kFlee or any of the other possible orders given in the public structure sCohortOrders in Tools.cs.
+This effectively stops the invasion by telling every invading cohort to leave the map.
+You might want this to happen after a certain time or if a particular condition is met.
+You can use any of the other possible orders given in the public structure sCohortOrders in Tools.cs, such as “Flee”, “CircleCity”, “AttackCohorts”, “RazeBuildings”, “RazeMilitaryBuildings” or “RazeGovernorVilla”.

 SetCohortTargets(int inCohortID, ref string[] inTargets)

-Used in Tools.cs to control the invasion.
-It could in principle (not tested yet) be used to direct enemy cohorts to target specific buildings.
-The input array inTargets consists of the string identifiers for the buildings to be targeted, such as "C4b Governor's Palace Large", "C4b infra granary".
-See Part 10 below for a complete list of building IDs that could be used.
+This method can be used to control an invasion by directing enemy cohorts to target specific buildings.
+The input array inTargets consists of the string identifiers for the buildings to be targeted.
+See Part 10 for a complete list of building IDs that could be used (though certain types of buildings such as decorative items, aqueducts and reservoirs appear to be completely ignored by enemies).
+The following example is as used in the Military Tutorial:

 StartInvasion(ref string inInvasionName)